 Armatures constructed from steel, wire, epoxy, foam and elements supplied from Malvern Armatures and Animation Toolkit.

-These two part moulds are built up in WED clay and later cast in Ali-fastcast resin.
+These two part moulds are built up in clay and later cast in resin.
 I also set up mould walls with mountboard and hot glue.

-A layer of pigmented Dragonskin silicone is applied to the moulds.
-I have wrapped the joints of the armatures in PTFE tape to ensure that the silicone does not interfere with the movement once cast.
-The two parts are clamped together and I then pour a soft silicone, such as Ecoflex, into the mould.
-These modelmaking techniques have been developed off of the communication and advise I have had from members of the creative teams at Mackinnon & Saunders and Aardman Animations.
+A layer of pigmented silicone is applied to the moulds.
+I have wrapped the joints of the armatures in tape to ensure that the silicone does not interfere with the movement once cast.
+The two parts are clamped together and I then pour silicone into the mould.
+My modelmaking techniques have been developed off of the communication and advise I have had from members of the creative teams at Mackinnon & Saunders and Aardman Animations.

 I worked on this project in the August of 2018 at A+C Studios.
 For my part, I sculpted the band members, instruments and the masked burglar featured in this AXA XL insurance commercial.
 It was an engaging project with a quick turnaround.